Information About COVID-19 Prevention

 - Write down the dates you may have been around others.

-- DO NOT contact Health Services.
-Students, communicate dates of absence directly to your professor(s).
+- Students, communicate dates of absence directly to your professor(s).
 Employees, report dates of absence directly to your supervisor.

 COVID-19 Anti-Viral and Therapeutic Treatments are available and must be started quickly.
 Treatment is important for those who are high risk: